Wheewww…what a long title that was, as this doesn’t really have a short name. I would make an acronym out of it but NUC17IBHS is long too.

 Get a welding torch to heat up the upper half then smoothly bend it, I’m serious, it might work better on your back after this.
 But why bother?
 As this might circumvent, the safety feature, and might be more prone to cutting yourself after the modification.

 Use a new razor for a better shave every time.

 The Final Shave

-It’s better suited for other areas of your body, like legs.
-As the reach on this is great for people with mobility issue due to pregnancy or injuries.
-My wife loves the long extension handle compared to the short razors that are dedicated to shaving ladies legs.
+It’s better suited for other areas of your body, like the legs.
+The reach on this is great for people with mobility issues due to pregnancy or injuries.
+My wife loves the long extension handle compared to the short razors that are dedicated to shaving lady’s legs.
 With the really cheap replacement blades, it makes it appealing for cost-effectiveness.
 Avoid buying this for shaving your back as you will become frustrated in minutes using this shaver.